chrys87/fenrir/README.md

 # fenrir (Alfa)
 An TTY screenreader for Linux.
 Its an early alpha version.
 You can test it.
 It is not recommended for production use.
-If you want to help just let me know.
+In theorie its not limited to linux. but i currently only provide drivers for that because I have no ohter system here.
+If you want to help or write drivers to make it work on other systems, just let me know.

 # requirements (core)
 - linux